 Imagine a scenario where $150,000 in claims were denied in the first quarter of the year.
-However, through a thorough examination of the data in just three reports, your team is able to implement additional training for your team, review and adjust documentation for certain payers, and adjust the coding on specific services.
+However, through a thorough examination of the data in just three denial management data reports, your team is able to implement additional training for your team, review and adjust documentation for certain payers, and adjust the coding on specific services.
 With these issues quickly addressed, your Q2 concludes with appropriate reimbursement, saving hundreds of thousands of dollars.

 It’s no secret that effective denial management helps recover appropriate reimbursement.
 Still, frequently, we find that providers need help identifying where to start their claims review reports to understand where, when, and why certain issues occur.